Asymptotic stability of synchronous orbits for a gravitating elastic sphere: Dissipative dynamics

 In order to prove this Theorem, we will use a common tool in the study of dynamical systems, known as \emph{LaSalle's invariance principle} (see \cite{lasalle}, \S 2.6), which allows one to prove results of asymptotical stability in presence of a Lyapunov function $E$ satisfying a nonstrict inequality of the type $\dot{E}\leq 0$.
 To state this principle, we first recall the definition of an invariant set. \begin{defi} A subset $M$ of the phase space is called (positively) invariant if all solutions starting in $M$ remain in $M$ for all future times. \end{defi} We now state a version of LaSalle's Theorem. \begin{teo}[LaSalle's invariance principle] Suppose that $E$ is a real-valued smooth function defined on the phase space, satisfying $\dot{E}(y,\dot{y})\leq 0$ for all $(y,\dot{y})$.
 Let $M$ be the largest invariant set contained in $\left\{(y,\dot{y})|\dot{E}(y,\dot{y})=0\right\}$.
-Then every solution that remains bounded for $t\geq 0$ approaches $M$ as $t\rightarrow 0$. \end{teo}
+Then every solution that remains within a compact subset of the phase space for $t\geq 0$ approaches $M$ as $t\rightarrow +\infty$. \end{teo}